 Is periodontal maintenance necessary?

 Periodontal maintenance is used to help control inflammation and irritation.
-While regular cleanings is preventive, periodontal maintenance treats the disease in its active state.
-If periodontal cleanings of any kind are recommended, then it is best to listen to advice from trained medical professionals.
+While regular cleanings are preventive, periodontal maintenance treats the disease in its active state.
+If periodontal cleanings of any kind are recommended, listen to advice from trained medical professionals.

 What is periodontal treatment & maintenance?

-If you have periodontal disease, it is likely that you will require a deep cleaning also called scaling and root planning followed by periodontal maintenance to help keep periodontal disease in check.
+If you have periodontal disease, you will likely require a deep cleaning also called scaling and root planing followed by periodontal maintenance to help keep periodontal disease in check.

 Does periodontal cleaning hurt?

 For some, particularly those who don’t have very deep periodontal gum pockets, they generally feel little to no discomfort during or even after the procedure.
-On occasion, there are some patients who say that they may have mild discomfort during and after the procedure.
+On occasion, some patients say that they may have mild discomfort during and after the procedure.